Electrical, Business Tips

 Narrow your focus to what you do best, and shed the rest.

-Are you an electrical contracting business owner who thinks they can do it all?
+Are you a professional electrician who thinks they can do it all?
 Do you want to expand into other home services as soon as possible?
 Be careful not to spread yourself too thin.

 Mello tried doing it all, from operating his warehouse and controlling inventory to buying all of his own trucks and fixing them on-site when they broke down.
 When his expenses exceeded revenue, he decided it was time to rein in some of his entrepreneurial activities.